Scion TC Mods: Upgrade Ideas & Performance Parts

 Most enthusiasts get their feet wet by tinkering with the intake system.
 Intake mods are one of the first Scion tC aftermarket parts to consider.
 It’s a great place to start if you’re new to tuning and modifying your car.

-Pushing denser, colder air into the engine cylinders will improve combustion and subtly increase power and torque.
+Pushing denser, colder air into the cylinders will improve combustion and subtly increase power and torque.

-A well-executed air intake mod for the tC may net a couple of hp here and there at best, but the assertive intake noise alone makes the upgrade worth it..
+A well-executed air intake mod for the tC may net a couple of hp here and there, but the improved intake noise alone makes the upgrade worth it.

-Some of the best air intakes for your tuned Scion tC include:
+Some of the nicer air intakes for your tuned Scion tC include:

 Exhaust